About Your Walnut Grove Orthodontist

 - Diplomate of the American Board of Orthodontics

-- Member of the editoral review board for the American Journal of Orthodontics and Dentofacial Orthopedics
+- Member of the editorial review board for the American Journal of Orthodontics and Dentofacial Orthopedics

-Dr. Standerwick’s interests are with research, growth and development, temporary anchorage devices (TADS), temporomandibular joint (TMJ) dynamics, genetics and lingual braces.
-See Publications.
+Dr. Standerwick is especially interested in research, growth and development, temporary anchorage devices (TADS), temporomandibular joint (TMJ) dynamics, genetics and lingual braces.

-Dr. Standerwick is a member of a number of associations including the:
+Dr. Richard G. Standerwick is a member of a number of associations including the: